TypeRocket/docs/v6/route-templates.md

 ## Enabling

-To enable route-templates you need to register the `\TypeRocketPro\Services\TemplateRouter` service in your `app.services` configuration file.
+To enable route-templates you need to register the `\TypeRocket\Pro\Services\TemplateRouter` service in your `app.services` configuration file.

 ```php
 'services' => [